cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://cipher387.github.io/domain_investigation_toolbox/ip.html'>Ip Investigation Toolbox</a> — type ip-adress once and gather information about it with 13 tools
 </br><a href='https://github.com/N0tA1dan/Crab'>Crab</a> — Well done and well designed port scanner, host info gatherer (include whois).
 </br><a href='https://github.com/dievus/msdnsscan'>MayorSecDNSScan</a> — Identify DNS records for target domains, check for zone transfers and conduct subdomain enumeration.
+</br><a href='https://github.com/ninoseki/miteru'>Miteru</a> — Experimental phishing kit detection tool.
+It collects phishy URLs from phishing info feeds and checks each phishy URL whether it enables directory listing and contains a phishing kit (compressed file) or not